carstingaxion/wp-cloudmade-maps/readme.txt

 * give the ability to define horizontal- and vertical-anchor for larger Marker Icons
 * add an option to decide, whether to output xhtml or html markup
 * add geo:RSS markup to feeds
-* add an error message for non-existing default latitude and longitude
+* add an error message for non-existing default latitude and longitude in general settings
 * add the ability to show the active maps with a caption of the address
 * add a "show on map link", to jump directly to a specific point
 * upload an "out of range" tile image